maxivak/deploy-rails-capistrano3/README.md

 Some of the files should be stored in shared folder and shared across all releases.
 File from the 'linked_files' list are symlinked to files in shared folder.

+For example, you may want to store users' uploaded files in public/uploads directory.
+This directory should not new in each release after deploy.

 ```ruby
 set :linked_dirs, fetch(:linked_dirs, []).push('bin', 'log', 'tmp/pids', 'tmp/cache', 'tmp/sockets', 'vendor/bundle', 'public/system')
 set :linked_dirs, fetch(:linked_dirs) + %w{public/uploads}